 4. Gold Tone CC-50RP Cripple Creek Banjo with Resonator

 The 5-string banjo has been making a deserved comeback over the previous few years and high-quality newbie banjos just like the Gold Tone Cripple Creek CC-50RP have been the starter instrument for a lot of players studying bluegrass and old-time kinds.
 This banjo comes with a darkish satin stain on the maple rim, neck, and resonator.

 The in-style CC-50 has been the open-back banjo of selection for hundreds of starting players for a few years.
 The CC-50RP provides a full-walled resonator and prime quality planetary-gear tuning machines to supply a value-packed first Bluegrass banjo for hundreds more.
-Nice sound emanates from the hard rock maple rim that is topped with a brass rod ring.
+A nice sound emanates from the hard rock maple rim that is topped with a brass rod ring.

-The flangeless CC-50RP converts simply to an open-back banjo for exploring clawhammer or folk type playing; simply pop off the resonator and mounting brackets and you’re finished.
+The flangeless CC-50RP converts simply to an open-back banjo for exploring clawhammer or folk-type playing; simply pop off the resonator and mounting brackets and you’re finished.

 5. Gold Tone EBM-5 Electric Banjo (Five String, Tobacco Sunburst)

 Combining the playing familiarity and really feel of an electric guitar with the twang of a banjo, the Gold Tone EBM-5 Electric Banjo showcases options like strong mahogany back and sides with a built-in banjo head concealing twin SMP humbuckers together with the visible single-coil pickup.
 An instrument standing firmly aside from the pack is a must-have for experimental folks’ sounds.